Zywave/booster/src/_areas/design-system/developers/installation.md

 ## @latest and @next tags

-You may have noticed in the code snippets above something like `@latest`
+You may have noticed `@latest` and `@next` in the code snippets and links above.

-These terms correspond to [npm distribution tags](https://docs.npmjs.com/cli/v7/commands/npm-dist-tag), where `latest` is stable, production-ready code, and `next` is generally unstable and not suitable to be referenced in a live environment.
+They are tags that correspond to [npm distribution tags](https://docs.npmjs.com/cli/v7/commands/npm-dist-tag), where `latest` is stable, production-ready code, and `next` is generally unstable and not suitable to be referenced in a live environment.

 These dist tags gives the toolkit the ability to deploy updates and fixes to your application, without you having to lift a finger!